Would you like a little Death to go with your Life Insurance?

 The sloppy screenwriting between the trap sequences is the failing in SAW VI:

-- Hoffman leafs through five envelopes that he takes from Jill Tuck – the final Jigsaw targets (we seen movie folders like this all the time, filled with 8 x 10 glossies of the targets more than written information) – pulling out one photo to ask Jill, “Who’s this?”
+- Hoffman leafs through five envelopes that he takes from Jill Tuck – the final Jigsaw targets (we see movie folders like this all the time, filled with 8 x 10 glossies of the targets, more than written information) – pulling out one photo to ask Jill, “Who’s this?”
 Christ!
 Read the bio, lazybones!
 Why do people NEVER read the bios and just look at the pictures?!

 - Amanda is introduced by Jigsaw as a reformed junkie: “Here she stands – clean.”
 Hooray!
 But has Jigsaw had any experience with junkies?
 Will she still be clean tomorrow?
 And tomorrow after that?
 And after that?
 That’s why we call them junkies, Jiggie babe.
+Always in between fixes.